Adapted from Great British Cooking: A Well-Kept Secret by Jane Garmey (Random House, 1981)

 ½ cup heavy cream, whipped

-Cook the onion in the oil in a saucepan over low heat until it is soft and trranslucent but not brown.
-Add the curry powder to the onion, and cook for a few minutes.
-Add the stock, tomato puree, lemon juice, and chutney to the pan.
-Stir until the mixture comes to a boil, simmer for 5 minutes, cool a little, and puree in blender or food processor.
-Put this mixture into a bowl.
-When completely cool, add the mayonnaise and whipped cream and mix in.
-Chill this sauce.
+Cook the onion in the oil in a saucepan over low heat until soft and translucent but not brown.
+Add the curry powder and cook for a few minutes.
+Add the stock, ketchup, lemon juice, and chutney.
+Stir until the mixture comes to a boil, then simmer for 5 minutes.

-Place the chicken pieces on a serving dish and spoon the sauce over the chicken.
+Arrange the chicken on a serving dish and spoon the sauce over it.

 No comments: